IMMERSE

 Short Story evaluation

-These evaluations are constructive critiques of the big picture elements of your short fiction.
+This evaluations is a constructive critique of the big picture elements of your short fiction.
 This may be useful if you’re preparing to submit to an anthology or contest, or if you’re mainly seeking direction.

 First Chapter evaluation